Journal

 How AI Should Handle Tribal Cultural Data (And How Most Tools Don't)

-Generic AI tools index everything by default.
-For tribal organizations, that default produces real harm.
-Here's the framework we use to keep cultural data, ceremonial photos, and enrollment records out of places they shouldn't be.
+Most AI tools share everything they see by default.
+For tribal organizations, that causes real harm.
+Here's how we keep cultural information, ceremonial photos, and member records out of places they shouldn't be.

 Read post